 Daily Life: Beyond their role in proteins, amino acids are also used in cosmetics and skincare formulations due to their role in collagen production and skin elasticity.

-2. What is the general structure of an amino acid?
+2. What is the basic structure of an amino acid?

-Amino acids can also be classified based on the chemical properties of their R-group, which is crucial for understanding protein structure.
-The main chemical classifications include:
+Amino acids are classified based on the properties of their side chains (R groups).
+The main classifications include: